Accelerate Your Career With an Online Master’s in Software Engineering

 A software developer is responsible for designing, developing, and maintaining increasingly intricate applications and systems and overseeing the entire development process, from inception to implementation and beyond.
 A programmer, on the other hand, is responsible for ensuring these computer applications and software programs function properly.
 To do this, programmers turn the designs created by software developers and engineers into instructions (code) that a device can follow.
 Professionals in this role also test newly created applications and programs to verify that they generate the expected results.
 Though these roles have different responsibilities, you can prepare for each career path when you enroll in a high-quality master’s in software engineering program like the one offered by Walden.

-According to the Bureau of Labor Statistics, employment of software developers is projected to grow 21% from 2018 to 2028, much faster than the average for all occupations.1 This prediction is based on the increase in demand for computer software across industries, from consumer electronics to devices used in the health and medical field.
+According to the Bureau of Labor Statistics, employment of software developers is projected to grow 22% from 2019 to 2029, much faster than the average for all occupations.1 This prediction is based on the increase in demand for computer software across industries, from consumer electronics to devices used in the health and medical field.
 A master’s in software engineering is a valuable credential that better positions you to stand out in the industry.
-And as a job candidate, furthering your education allows you access to more senior-level roles and positions at well-established companies.
-So as the demand for software professionals increases, so does the likelihood that you will be able to secure a top position with a master’s degree.
+And as a job candidate, furthering your education allows you to be better prepared to pursue more senior-level roles and positions.

 Most master’s-level software engineering programs require that students have an undergraduate degree in a related field.
 At Walden University, students need to have earned their bachelor’s in a subject equivalent to software engineering, computer science, or information technology in order to pursue an MS in Software Engineering.
 In addition, it is recommended by most academic institutions that students be able to demonstrate proficiency in one or more programming languages prior to pursuing their master’s in the field.